 Driving Under the Influence (DUI) is a serious offense.
-In Pennsylvania, a DUI is a crime under the vehicle code where, even on a first offense, you can face jail time, loss of license, and severe financial consequences.
+In Pennsylvania, a DUI is a crime under the vehicle code.
+Even on a first offense, you can face jail time, loss of license, and severe financial consequences.

-You can be charged for a DUI if you are incapable of driving safely, as defined in case law, or have a Blood Alcohol Content (BAC) of .08 or above.
-Additionally, you have to be “in actual physical control” of a vehicle and the vehicle was on a “public roadway.”
+You can be charged for a DUI if, due to intoxication, you are incapable of driving safely, as defined in case law, or if you have a Blood Alcohol Content (BAC) of .08 or above.
+Additionally, you have to be “in actual physical control” of a vehicle, and the vehicle must be on a “public roadway.”

 This may not seem fair, since many people will try to “sleep it off” in their car but, unfortunately, courts have consistently said that when you can easily have control of the car, you are in “actual physical control.”

 Public roadway means any road that is open to the public and/or used regularly by members of the public.
 Most roads in Pennsylvania are open to the public.
 However, there are some exceptions.
 One prominent example is a car that is down a long private driveway or a car that is “off-roading” in a field.